-(3) a hearing on an application for compensation or reimbursement of expenses; and

-(4) such other notices as the courtCourt orders.

-(ie) Voluntary Dismissal - Chapter 7 and 11.- Notices of a motion by a debtor to dismiss a voluntary case under Chapter 7 or 11 must be sent to all parties in interest.

-(j) Continued Meetings and Hearings.
-If a hearing or meeting of creditors is continued or rescheduled at the request of a party, or for reason of the failure of a party to appear or comply with applicable law or rules, that party must send notice of the continued or rescheduled hearing or meeting by the fastest means to avoid inconvenience to other parties entitled to notice.
-The party must file a certificate of service of that notice.

-(kf) Notice When Motion Not Required.
+- (3) a hearing on an application for compensation or reimbursement of expenses; and - (4) such other notices as the court Court orders. - (ie) Voluntary Dismissal Chapter 7 and 11.- Notices of a motion by a debtor to dismiss a voluntary case under Chapter 7 or 11 must be sent to all parties in interest. - or rescheduled at the request of a party, or for reason of the failure of a party to appear or comply with applicable law or rules, that party must send notice of the continued or rescheduled hearing or meeting by the fastest means to avoid inconvenience to other parties entitled to notice.
+The party must file a certificate of service of that notice. - (kf) Notice When Motion Not Required.
 Whenever notice and a hearing are required under the Bankruptcy Code, Federal Bankruptcy Rules or these Local Bankruptcy Rules but a motion is not mandatory, the entity proposing to act shall provide notice to all parties entitled to notice under Federal Bankruptcy Rule 2002 and Local Bankruptcy Rule 2002-1.